WHAT TO SEE IN PUERTO DE LA CRUZ IN TENERIFE? IS PUERTO DE LA CRUZ WORTH VISITING?

 $ – RF San Borondo

-Best restaurants in Puerto de la Cruz
+Best restaurants in the city

 Here are the best places in this city to enjoy Canarian and international cuisine.

-Magnificent place in the heart of the Ranilla district.
+A magnificent place in the heart of the Ranilla district.
 The Casa Pache restaurant has a long tradition of good food.
 It is a house with a humble facade that hides small cozy rooms, each with a different personality and full of fascinating details typical of the Canaries.

 The food, creative Spanish cuisine, is fabulous and the restaurant regularly wins prizes when the town holds tapas competitions.